 A Sedona Verde Valley Red Rock National Monument (Monument) will help preserve this area’s uniquely rich beauty while protecting for future generations our American Southwestern prehistory.
-The wealth of archaeological treasures found here reveal the daily lives of those who populated the region 14,000 years ago.
-Here we can still see stacked stone houses and envision the daily lives of people who raised their families, worshiped, and found solace among the Monument’s stunning red rocks and deep, quiet canyons.
+The wealth of archaeological treasures found in this area of the Coconino National Forest is among the most treasured nationwide and reveal the daily lives of those who populated the region 14,000 years ago.
+Once priceless artifacts are lost, a significant part of the ancients’ history will end.
+What once was a source of documentable knowledge will become informed speculation about our own history.

 Join the National Monument team by volunteering.
 We need energetic people with a passion for protecting the unique treasure that will be the Sedona Verde Valley Red Rock National Monument.
 If you care about wildlife, antiquities, the spiritual value of this magnificent area and more, please take a moment to fill out the brief form on the “Help Make It Happen” page.
 Include a short sentence about what you find interesting or most compelling and something about your skills.
 A volunteer will contact you soon, and together, we can all help make it happen.
 Thank you!